colin-olito/SA-Hermaphrodites-wDemography/README.md

 - `run-Simulations.R`
 - `makeFigs.R`

-**Note:** Output directories *must be created locally by the user* before running the simulations.
-All other files were created during the development of the study, and are not essential for reproducing the main results presented in the published paper.
+**Note:** Output directories *must be created locally by the user* before running the simulations so that the results can be saved correctly.

 In accordance with The American Naturalist's [guidelines for archiving Code with Data](http://comments.amnat.org/2021/12/guidelines-for-archiving-code-with-data.html), a clean version of this repository has been uploaded to Dryad [here](https://datadryad.org/stash/share/81sAuXGEg8cSh-S9VVL0PfBCsl6YLkG1OIFBCvOefac).